-Ah, Orbitz, that much-maligned soft drink from the 90s!
+Ah, Orbitz, that much ridiculed soft drink from the 1990s!
 This unusual drink was sold in five flavors by Clearly Canadian from 1996 through 1998.
 It was hard to tell just what the company was going for with Orbitz.
 Many confused consumers found the floating lumps of gelatin inside to be disturbing.
 Was it meant to appeal to the pre-teen gross-out set like so many other products at that time?
-But from its lava lamp shaped bottle to its vivid colors and atomic-age logo, Orbitz also seemed intended to be a stylishly far-out space drink.
+But from its lava lamp shaped bottle to its vivid colors and atomic-age logo, Orbitz also seemed designed to be a stylishly far-out space drink.
 Too bad the taste could not live up to the drink's image!

-After one or two less-than inspiring experiences with Orbitz myself, I did what a number of my friends had done: I put the unopened bottle up on my shelf and admired its pretty colors and its eternal snowglobe suspension.
+After one or two less-than-inspiring experiences with Orbitz myself, I did what many of my friends had done: I put the unopened bottle up on my shelf and admired its pretty colors and its eternal snowglobe suspension.
 How many thousands of bottles of the stuff were sold just to become decoration?
-Above, I offer a photo of one such bottle, the label faded by the sun, some red food coloring leaching from the floaters into their liquid matrix.
-Eight years later, and I'm still waiting for them to settle to the bottom... wait, did they sink a little bit since I last looked at it?
+To the left, a photo of one such bottle, the label faded by the sun, some red food coloring leaching from the floaters into their liquid matrix.
+Its been sitting on my shelf almost a decade, and I'm still waiting for them to settle to the bottom... wait, did they sink a little bit since I last looked at it?

 Clearly Canadian Beverage Corporation

 Copyright 2022 Matt Bergstrom • about Delicious Sparkling Temperance Drinks